© 2013 Iscah

-Author's Note: This is a weekly serial and the second story in a four story set which starts with The Girl With No Name and work as prequels to my novel Seventh Night, now available in ebook and hardback format.
+Author's Note: This is a weekly serial that finished in April of 2014 and is now available in full on Kindle and Kindle Unlimited.
+(Paperback coming later in 2016.)
+It is the second story in a four story set which starts with The Girl With No Name and work as prequels to my novel Seventh Night, now available in ebook and hardback format.
 You can read the stories independently, but they are intended to be read as a set.
 Though the styles vary, they contain some of the same locations and secondary characters, so there's an extra layer if you read them in sequence.

 "Aye, lad," said the traveler, whose clothes were more colorful and less tattered though a bit dusty and faded from his long journey on foot.
 "She lives in the Gourlin Desert.
 Dead centered between Gourlin and Cordance, just south of Paradox."